Call Hierarchy Pane

 Introduction

 In large Mendix applications, understanding how different parts of the application interact is important for maintainability, debugging, and identifying the impact of changes.
-One of the most important tools for this is the Call Hierarchy tree view, which shows how documents such as Pages, Microflows, Nanoflows, and more are interconnected.
+One of the most important tools for this is the Call Hierarchy tree view, which shows how documents such as pages, microflows, and nanoflows are interconnected.

-This feature helps you understands dependencies and app connections.
+This feature helps you understand dependencies and app connections.
 For example, what microflows are triggered from this page?
 Which pages call this nanoflow?
-If I change this microflow, what will be affected?
+If you change this microflow, what is affected?

 The Call Hierarchy pane consists of: